zeta1999/korali/docs/manual/using/basics.rst

 Korali Basics
 ***********************

 This document describes the basic concepts that make a Korali application.
-For a quick kickstart example, visit the :ref:`basic tutorials <basic-tutorials>` section.
+For example Korali applications, visit the :ref:`basic tutorials <examples>` section.

 Creating a Korali Experiment